ameyer/DS18B20/README.md

 # DS18B20 One-Wire Thermometer
 Arduino code for the DS18B20 one-wire thermometer

-For complete hookup and tutorial see bildr.org: http://bildr.org/2011/07/ds18b20-arduino/
+For complete hookup and tutorial see: http://adam-meyer.com/arduino/ds18b20

 The code is provided under the MIT license please use, edit, change, and share.